 - Make use of links when it makes sense.
 Thanks to Facebook’s link previews, clicking on a link is probably easier and more appealing than on any other social media site.
 Highlight how your reader will benefit by clicking on the link.

 - Focus on maintaining your brand personality.
 Even though many brands have multiple social media accounts on different platforms, Facebook is still the world’s most-used social media platform.
 If someone comes across your Facebook content in an effort to learn more about your company, make sure that your content is as interesting and fresh as it is on any other platform.

 - Even though many users may not see the alt text you provide with your Facebook images, by adding descriptive text, you make your content much more accessible and searchable.

-- Unlike your Facebook page, where you are writing for a wider audience, Facebook groups target an audience with specific interests, so the writing you do for them has to be more targeted and relevant.
+- Unlike your Facebook page, where you are writing for a wider audience, Facebook group social media copywriting targets an audience with specific interests, so the writing you do for them has to be more targeted and relevant.
 When drafting your copy, double-check to make sure your message aligns with the purpose of the group and is written in a way that provides value to group members.

 - Ask questions.
 People join Facebook groups to contribute to a larger conversation.
 Though your goal on a normal Facebook post might be to get a user to click on a CTA, your goal with a Facebook group post should be to tap into the community of like-minded individuals who often can be advocates for your brand if you ask the right kinds of questions.